-Graze like a Neapolitan on Naples’ most quintessential street food up at this takeaway fry shop – a haloed 1938 vintage up the hill in leafy Vomero.
-Everything deep-fried in vats of sizzling oil is insanely delicious: spaghetti, pizza, egg-plant, pumpkin flowers, panzerotti (potato croquettes), arancini (rice balls) or simply addictive shells of flour-and-water dough – plain or spiked with seaweed.
-Order a cuoppo misto (mixed cone) and devour over jaw-dropping views of the city down below and island-specked bay beyond.
+Graze like a Neapolitan on Naples’ most quintessential street food at this takeaway fry shop – a haloed 1938 vintage up the hill in leafy Vomero.
+Everything deep-fried in vats of sizzling oil is delicious: spaghetti, pizza, eggplant, pumpkin flowers, panzerotti (potato croquettes), arancini (rice balls), or simply addictive shells of flour-and-water dough – plain or spiked with seaweed.
+Order a cuoppo misto (mixed cone) and devour over jaw-dropping views of the city below and the island-specked bay beyond.

 12. Mimì alla Ferrovia